What is a Concussion?

 It is also common for one to be irritable, emotional and have difficulty concentrating after the moment of impact and while recovering.

-How does one tell if a young child is concussed?
+How can I tell if a young child is concussed?

 There are other symptoms and signs to look for when an infant, toddler or young child becomes concussed.
 As they may lack the ability to communicate clearly, looking for these symptoms is vital in the correct handling of a child that has sustained head trauma.